DoctorMcKay/node-cloudflare-ca-bot/README.md

 # Installation

 Install [Node.js](https://nodejs.org) v6 or later.
+You will also need `openssl` available on the command line.
 Then install it via npm:

     $ sudo npm install -g --unsafe-perm true cloudflare-ca-bot